Wildlander-mod/Support/Docs/Modding.md

 ## Modding Basics

+    NEVER EVER uninstall mods unless you are starting a new playthrough.

+    Be careful updating mods.
+Check for update instructions.
+Some updates require you to start a new playthrough.

+    When you load your savefile, wait at least thirty seconds before saving again.
+Some scripts will break if you save too soon after loading.

+    At least try to avoid saving during combat or other conditions of heavy script load.

 Installing Mods not covered by guides.

 - Download it to your Wildlander download folder (this will be the directory you entered on the wabbajack installer when you first installed the list)